 Alibaba Cloud provides Internet-facing and internal-facing ALB instances.

-You can change the network type of an ALB instance as needed.
+You can switch the network type of an ALB instance between Internet-facing and internal-facing.
 For more information, see Change the network type of an ALB instance.

 Internet-facing ALB instances

-After you create an Internet-facing ALB instance, the system automatically allocates a public and a private IP address to each zone of the ALB instance.
+When you create an Internet-facing ALB instance, it is assigned a public IP address and a private IP address.

 Internal-facing ALB instances